Skip to main content

 Setting out on the trail of how and when it was made, and how it ended up in Belgium and then France has been intensely engaging and enjoyable.

-I’ve discovered previously unknown facts about Gerrard and adjusted for myself some of the normally accepted and regurgitated narrative.
+I’ve discovered previously unknown facts about Gerrard and adjusted for myself some of the normally accepted and regurgitated narrative about the firm.

 Following the trail went cold sometimes, but determination prevailed and the research has left me with a clearer insight into the life and work and the legacy of one of the greatest taxidermists and naturalists of Britain’s Victorian era.